-Change to the consolidated group
+Changes to the consolidated group

-With effect from 3 April 2023, the GFT Group acquired all shares in targens GmbH, Stuttgart, Germany (targens) (since 11 January 2024: GFT Deutschland GmbH, Stuttgart, Germany).
+With effect from 1 February 2024, the GFT Group acquired all shares in Sophos Solutions S.A.S., Bogotá, Colombia (Sophos) (since 25 July 2024: GFT Technologies Colombia S.A.S., Bogotá, Colombia).
 For further information and the effects of the company acquisition on the consolidated financial statements, please refer to section 3.2 below.